 The examples from the documentation are taken from the MSDN T-SQL Reference site and is current as of june 2016.
 I think this use is within reasonable “fair use” boundaries.

 Like anybody, I’m curious how many people are using this app, and how.
-This means that I collect a running log of basic information like as the date, time, SQL command and hashed IDs of the channel, team and user ID.
+This means that I collect a running log of basic information, such as the date, time, SQL command and hashed IDs of the channel, team and user ID.

 I don’t share logs or usage information with anyone else, no matter what.